raphaelrobert/mls-delivery-service/draft-robert-mls-delivery-service.md

 The DS receives the roster of a group either from the sending client, or ca extract it from its locally stored group metadata during the fanout operation.
 The DS MUST forward the messages to every client in the group.
+If the DS receives the list of recipients from the client, the DS MUST delete that information immediately after the fanout for privacy related to metadata persistence.
+If the group membership is persisted on the DS, the DS SHOULD keep this information encrypted at rest when not in use and SHOULD use a key provided on each Commit by the group that it will not persist.

 ## Authentication to the DS